KuntaWasonga/alx-low_level_programming/0x14-bit_manipulation/README.md

-This contains files for the bit manipulation project
+This contains files for the bit manipulation project.